Internet Memes on Sina Weibo

-phD research about visualization of memes on the Chinese social network Sina Weibo
+A phD research about how to visualize social, semantic and geographical circulation of memes on the Chinese social network Sina Weibo

 We develop a data mining and visualisation toolkit to study how the information is shared on online social network services.
 This software allows to observe relationships between conversational, semantical, temporal and geographical dimensions of online communication acts.